Upcoming on-ramp events: Open houses and AI Summer Research

 Additionally, there are two times in the summer to hear about lab projects as part of the AI summer program.
 The Biomedical AI lab always has projects seeking students presented in this program, and is your best route to engage as an undergrad or MS student.

-May 31, 2021 at 10:00am: The start of the AI Summer Research Program.
+Late May The start of the AI Summer Research Program.
 Walk-ins welcome to observe.
 Contact Dr. Albert for event details in May.

 How to join - tips for each type of student